 This course is designed to provide teacher candidates with a foundational knowledge in understanding students with mild/moderate behavioral challenges, creating and maintaining a positive classroom climate, resolving conflict, and utilizing behavioral intervention strategies.
+Field Experience required 10 hours.

 EDUP-555 Curriculum, Instruction and Assessment (2 Credits)